Ricardo1597/SSI-EdgeAgent-VM/README.md

 The credentials to access the virtual machine are the following:

-- Nome do utilizador: ssi-poc
+- Username: ssi-poc
-- Senha: SSI-Poc-2021
+- Password: SSI-Poc-2021